 AFC Fantasy Football projections for 2020

 Marquise Brown is being undervalued in 2020 fantasy drafts

 Outside of Mark Andrews, who is going to catch passes from the 2019 NFL MVP?
 Marquise Brown was selected as the number one wide receiver in 2019 even though he was dealing with an injury.
-Prior to his Week 5 ankle setback, Brown was on pace for 125 targets, which would have made him breakout last year.
+Prior to his Week 5 ankle setback, Brown was on pace for 125 targets.
+Which would have made him breakout last year.
 In 2019, Brown saw 21.04% of the Baltimore Ravens’ air yards according to NFL Next Gen stats while only playing in 59% of the offensive snaps and seeing just 16.13% of the targets.

 Even if Lamar Jackson and the Ravens can move up to 28th in passing attempts rather than dead last (440 in 2019), Brown can see nearly 75 receptions in 2020.
-No, Jackson isn’t to throw for a ridiculous 9% touchdown rate, but a subtle increase in per-game attempts, lack of competition, and talent have Brown poised for a WR2 finish come season’s end.
+No, Jackson isn’t going to throw for a ridiculous 9% touchdown rate, but a subtle increase in per-game attempts, lack of competition, and talent have Brown poised for a WR2 finish come season’s end.

-Stefon Diggs owners need to temper expectations
+Do Stefon Diggs drafters need to temper expectations?

 While the thought of Stefon Diggs being on a new team, virtually on his own seemed intriguing early on, it has since lost the luster it had.
 The only way I can see Diggs getting back to his 20% target share from 2019 is that both John Brown and Cole Beasley take a substantial hit from their 43% share in 2019 (221 targets) down to 34.8% in 2020.
 It has to give somewhere, especially when on an offense whose goal is to dominate on the ground to move the ball and control the clock.